Physiotherapy

 Kaitlin graduated from the University of Toronto with a Master of Science in Physical Therapy after graduating from McMaster University with an Honours Bachelor of Science in Biology with a specialization in Physiology.

 Kaitlin always knew she wanted to work in healthcare.
 From a young age she was interested in how the body works and looked forward to learning about it in school.
 During her undergrad, Kaitlin discovered her passion for fitness as she started strength training at the gym, and from there she quickly determined physiotherapy would be a great field for her.
-Throughout the physiotherapy program, she had clinical placements in hospital, rehab, and private practice settings which provided her with a multitude of skills necessary to treat the person as a whole.

 Kaitlin graduated from the University of Toronto with a Master of Science in Physical Therapy aft...
 Read More